-This week we explore some assumptions and values underlying modern Australian culture.
+In this part we explore some assumptions and values underlying modern Australian culture.
 This knowledge will equip us to discuss these values with others, to compare them to Christian values and to challenge the assumptions we may have unintentionally absorbed from the surrounding culture, instead of from Scripture.

 We have selected videos from Christian leaders who provide different but coherent insights into challenges to Christianity today.
 They explore strategies used to distort the truth and the implications for the world that God loves.
 Each speaker gives a different perspective on how our culture has shifted.
 They each express concern.
 And they also express hope found in the teachings of Jesus Christ.
 Surely, this is a call to each of us to wake up, to pray, and to equip ourselves to speak the truth of Jesus to others.